chocolatey/docs/input/en-us/central-management/usage/api/examples.md

 From a completely fresh CCM instance with at least one computer checking into Central Management, this process will:

 - Create a new group containing all the computers currently registered to Central Management.
-- Create a new deployment with a single step, which will upgrade all Chocolatey-managed applications to the latest available versions.
+- Create a new Deployment Plan with a single step, which will upgrade all Chocolatey-managed applications to the latest available versions.
-- Start the deployment.
+- Start the Deployment Plan.

 The process involves a couple of intermediary steps as well, since we're using the raw REST API endpoints here (see below).
 We're also assuming as part of this example that you've already [Authenticated to the CCM API](#authentication) and have a `$Session` variable created as in that example.